Acylindrical hyperbolicity from actions on CAT(0) cube complexes: a few criteria: An application to codimension-one subgroups

 The combination of the previous result with Theorem \ref{main1} essentially proves Proposition \ref{codim}.
 First, recall a subgroup $H \leq G$ has \emph{(uniformly) finite height} if there exists some $n \geq 1$ such that, for every collection of $n$ distinct cosets $g_1H, \ldots, g_nH$, the cardinality of the intersection $\bigcap\limits_{i=1}^n g_iHg_i^{-1}$ is (uniformly) finite.

 \begin{proof}[Proof of Proposition \ref{codim}.]
 It follows from Theorem \ref{cubulation} that $G$ acts essentially on a finite-dimensional CAT(0) cube complex $X$, transitively on the hyperplanes, so that its hyperplane-stabilisers contain a conjugate of $H$ as a finite-index subgroup.
 Since there is only one orbit of hyperplanes, there exists some $M \geq 0$ such that any hyperplane-stabiliser contains a conjugate of $H$ as subgroup of index at most $M$.
-Then, since $H$ has uniformly finite height, we can fix some $n,N \geq 1$ such that, for every collection of $n$ distinct cosets $g_1H, \ldots, g_nH$, the intersection $\bigcap\limits_{i=1}^n g_iHg_i^{-1}$ has cardinality at most $N$.
+For convenience, fix a hyperplane $A$ of $X$ whose stabiliser contains $H$ as a subgroup of index at most $M$.
+Since $H$ has uniformly finite height, we can fix some $n,N \geq 1$ such that, for every collection of $n$ distinct cosets $g_1H, \ldots, g_nH$, the intersection $\bigcap\limits_{i=1}^n g_iHg_i^{-1}$ has cardinality at most $N$.